dmhuehol/EnvAn-WN/README.md

 FWOKXh6: current (5/26/17) version of MATLAB script to process soundings and surface observations data, and produce a variety of data visualizations.
 Refers to several of the functions in this repository.
 (Based on a script originally written by Megan Amanatides at NC State)

-FWOKXh7: current (6/1/17) version of the FWOKXh line of sounding processing and analysis scripts.
+FWOKXh7: current (6/8/17) version of the FWOKXh line of sounding processing and analysis scripts.
 This is the first one to head towards the eventual goal of offloading most of the functionality into the auxiliary functions, which are called within this script.
-Updated 6/1/17 to further move towards this goal.
+Updated 6/8/17 with small changes, mostly just fiddly test things to make wnlocplot work.

 dewrelh: current (5/31/17) version of MATLAB function to calculate dewpoint and relative humidity from temperature and dewpoint depression.